 Some files falls under the Cockos WDL license.

 Important contributors to IPlug include:

 - Oliver Larkin: http://www.olilarkin.co.uk/

-Before you make VST plugins with Dplug, you need to read and agree with the license for the VST3 SDK by Steinberg.
-If you don't agree with the VST SDK license, you can't make plugins with Dplug.
-Find the VST3 SDK there: http://www.steinberg.net/en/company/developers.html
+If you don't have the VST SDK, you can't make plugins with Dplug.
+Find the VST SDK there: http://www.steinberg.net/en/company/developers.html

 Other source files fall under the Boost 1.0 license.

 - Registered by ponce

 - 8.1.0 released 10 days ago

 - dplug:core, dplug:dsp, dplug:client, dplug:graphics, dplug:host, dplug:vst, dplug:au, dplug:window, dplug:gui, dplug:pbr-widgets, dplug:flat-widgets, dplug:cocoa, dplug:carbon, dplug:x11

 - dplug:dsp, dplug:client, dplug:host, dplug:core, dplug:x11, dplug:gui, dplug:pbr-widgets, dplug:vst, dplug:cocoa, dplug:flat-widgets, dplug:window, dplug:carbon, dplug:graphics, dplug:au